philippebeck/pam/README.md

 # Documentation

-You will find the documentation very soon here => https://philippebeck.net/index.php?access=pjs!pam
+You will find the documentation here => https://philippebeck.net/index.php?access=pjs!pam